EXECUTIVE EMPLOYMENT AGREEMENT

 e.
 Governing Law.
 Except to the extent that federal law may preempt California law, this Agreement and the rights and obligations hereunder shall be governed, construed and enforced in accordance with the laws of the State of California.

 f.
 Taxes.
 All compensation payable hereunder is gross and shall be subject to such withholding taxes and other taxes as may be provided by law.
 EXECUTIVE shall be responsible for the payment of all taxes attributable to the compensation provided by this Agreement except for those taxes required by law to be paid or withheld by COMPANY.

 g.
 Assignment.
 This Agreement shall be binding upon and inure to the benefit of the successors and assigns of COMPANY.
-EXECUTIVE may not sell, transfer, assign, or pledge any of her rights or interests pursuant to this Agreement.
-In the event of EXECUTIVE’s death, EXECUTIVE’s estate shall succeed to all rights of EXECUTIVE as effective at such time (including under Sections 5(d), 5(e) and 6).
+EXECUTIVE may not sell, transfer, assign, or pledge any of his rights or interests pursuant to this Agreement.

 i.
 Captions.
 Titles and headings to sections in this Agreement are for the purpose of reference only and shall in no way limit, define, or otherwise affect any provisions contained therein.

 j.
 Breach - Right to Cure.
 A party shall be deemed in breach of this Agreement only upon the failure to perform any obligation under this Agreement after receipt of written notice of breach and failure to cure such breach within ten (10) days thereafter; provided, however, such notice shall not be required where a breach or threatened breach would cause irreparable harm to the other party and such other party may immediately seek equitable relief in a court of competent jurisdiction to enjoin such breach.